rsonger/software-engineering-lab/_posts/2026-05-20-the_matrix.md

 ```

 Similar to our [Test 4-6](/software-engineering-lab/notes/animations/#incorporating-with-graphics-programs) application, we move the triangle in the direction specified by the key press.
-Here, we make a translation matrix for the movement and then multiply it by the existing model matrix to get a new model matrix.
+Here, we make a translation matrix and then multiply it by the existing model matrix to get a new model matrix.
-We use the `@` operator to compose the matrices since they are NumPy arrays.
+We can use the `@` operator to compose the matrices since they are NumPy arrays.

 <input type="checkbox" class="checkbox inline"> Now add code for handling global rotations to the `update` method.